SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 *   The callback is sent from the following IP address: `82.115.146.1`
 *   A callback should return a `200 OK` response.

+To understand the nature of the callback, the type of transaction, its status, etc., you need to perform a GET request on the received URI and inspect the response.
+The transaction type used in the example below is `authorizations`.
+Other types of `transaction` can be `captures`, `cancellations`,`reversals`.

 {% if api_resource == "paymentorders" %}
 {:.code-view-header}
 **Payment Order Callback**